-Verdi’s founders, Kevin Hamann and Jeromy McVige, have always had a desire to create value for more than themselves and the company’s other stakeholders.
+Verdi’s founders, Kevin Hamann and Jeromy McVige, have always had the desire to create value for more than themselves and the company’s other shareholders.
 In fact, our entire business model is predicated on promoting the circular economy and mitigating e-waste.
 As the business has grown, it’s simply become more of a focus, leading to my hire to augment our proactivity towards creating a positive social impact.

 2. Why is giving back important to Verdi Commerce?

 It is incumbent on all profitable enterprises to give back to society which fuels their growth.
 Government, here in the United States and across the world, simply cannot do it on its own.
 Many organizations understand this; look no further than Yvon Chouinard and Patagonia.
 While this incredible act of generosity will likely never be matched, it will certainly become a seminal moment for the importance and possibility of corporate social responsibility.

 3. What initiatives have you run in the past?
 And what are you hoping to do in the future?

 In 2021, returns accounted for nearly $800 billion in retail value.
 To put that into context, that’s substantially more than Walmart’s total global 2021 revenue.
 I expect that realization will be a ‘wow’ moment for others as it was for our team at Verdi.
 Electronic goods make up a significant portion of those returns, and a large percentage of them end up in landfills.
 57.4 million metric tons of e-waste were generated in 2021 alone.
 Again…wow!